aelvan/AutoMin-Statamic/README.md

 Installation (Statamix 1.4.x)
 ---
 1. Download and extract the contents of the zip.
-Copy the _add-ons/automin folder to your Statamic add-ons folder, and _config/automin.yaml til your config folder.
+Copy the _add-ons/automin folder to your Statamic add-ons folder, and _config/automin.yaml to your config folder.
 2. Create the AutoMin cache directory somewhere below your document root, preferably in your theme folder.
 Make sure it is writable by Apache (most of the time this means giving the folder 777 permissions).
 3. Edit the automin.yaml file to reflect your current paths.
 4. Add the AutoMin template tags to your Statamic templates.
 5. Refresh your site.
 If all goes well, you'll see your CSS and JS code combined and compressed.
 Note: the first page load after changing your source files or the AutoMin template tags could take longer than usual while your code is compressed.

 Example Usage
 ---